Loss of Limb and Amputation Compensation Claims

 To start a claim, we recommend first booking an initial consultation with our personal injury team.
 This gives you a chance to explain your situation, and we can then advise you on whether we believe your claim is worth investigating further.

-We will also talk you through the various funding options available, such as a conditional fee agreement, and how the claims process works, so you know what to expect going forward.
+Our solicitors will also talk you through the various funding options available, such as a conditional fee agreement.
+We will also advise on how the claims process works, so you know what to expect going forward.

 No win, no fee loss of limb and amputation compensation claims